SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 must use resource URL as identifier and options auth header.

 REPP query commands use the HTTP GET methods to request information about objects from the EPP server.
-Sending content using a HTTP GET request is discouraged in [@!RFC9110], there exists no generally defined semantics for content received in a GET request.
+Sending content using an HTTP GET request is discouraged in [@!RFC9110], there exists no generally defined semantics for content received in a GET request.
-An EPP XML query command is mapped to a REPP commands, using a URL resource and a HTTP method.
-There is no requirement for a HTTP message body, however some objects require additional authorization information.
+An EPP XML query command is mapped to a REPP commands, using a URL resource and an HTTP method.
+There is no requirement for an HTTP message body, however some objects require additional authorization information.
 The cliet MUST add the authorization information to a dedicated HTTP header.

 ### Check